wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 1. Copy the URL.
 1. Covert it from an HTTP path to an SMB path to use it later.

+## Install FSLogix software for non-gallery images

+Any virtual machine (VM) you create by using a gallery image has the FSLogix software preinstalled.
+So you can skip this section.
+If you used an image that's not from the gallery, you need to install FSLogix by completing the following steps.

 ### Download and install the FSLogix agent

 1. For each VM registered to the host pool, [download the FSLogix agent](https://go.microsoft.com/fwlink/?linkid=2084562).
 1. Go to either \\Win32\Release or \\X64\Release in the .zip file.
 1. Run FSLogixAppsSetup to install the FSLogix agent.

+## Configure FSLogix

+You'll need the storage account access key and the file share path to complete the follow steps.

 ### Add registry key to VMs

-You need to add a registry key to each VM registered to the host pool.
+Add a registry key to each VM registered to the host pool.

 1. From the start menu, run RegEdit as an administrator.
 1. Go to **Computer\HKEY_LOCAL_MACHINE\software\FSLogix**.